Criminal Defense Attorney in Hillsboro, MO

 • Class C Felony – between three and 10 years in prison

-• Class D Felony – no more than seven years in prison
+• Class D Felony – a maximum of seven years in prison

-• Class E Felony – a maximum of four years in prison
+• Class E Felony – no more than four years in prison

 Misdemeanor Charges in Missouri

-As with felonies, misdemeanors in Missouri are categorized based on severity.
+As with felonies, misdemeanors in Missouri are grouped into categories based on severity.
 Unlike prison time and possible parole that comes with a felony, the maximum punishment allowed for a misdemeanor is a year in jail, and in many cases no jail time is required, but rather the payment of a fine.

 • Class A Misdemeanor – up to one year in jail; a fine of up to $2,000